Understanding the Remortgage Process: How Does a Remortgage Work?

 Early repayment charges are fees you might face if you remortgage before your current mortgage term ends.
 These charges exist because lenders lose profit when loans are paid off early.

-The amount charged when people remortgage often depends on your remaining balance and how much of your fixed term amount is left.
+The amount charged often depends on your remaining balance and how much of your fixed term is left.
 Some people may want to remortgage to release equity or find a good deal.
-Yet before people remortgage, they should first check their existing contract for any early repayment fees they could incur people is how does a remortgage work here.
+Yet before people remortgage, they should first check their existing contract for any early repayment fees they could incur.

 What Legal Work is Required?